 Careful fussy cutting and renaissance style details give our apron its unique design.
-Downloadable patterns are offered below for the bodice pieces as well as the pretty oval pocket.
+Free downloadable patterns are offered below for the bodice pieces as well as the pretty oval pocket.

 The bodice is designed in the style of a corset with an upper ruffle, which mimics the Elizabethan ruff – that circular pleated frill synonymous with Elizabeth I.